Skip to main content

 On the one end, you have park owner, John Hammond, who at the start does not respect the laws of nature that divide humans and dinosaurs.
 He fully believes that his dinosaur park is some boon to humanity only to eventually realize that the park is a death trap.
 You also have Dr. Alan Grant, who begins the film as a grouchy old man without a nurturing bone in his body, but when the dinosaurs break loose and Grant suddenly has to keep these two kids safe, he rises to the occasion and finds fatherhood to be a much more natural fit than he’d have ever guessed.
 Both characters are on opposite ends of the argument regarding Jurassic Park, yet they both need the same thing—a renewed sense of childlike wonder.

 Something else worth remarking upon, I guess, is that these are both very tight character arcs ... that are absolutely obliterated by the Jurassic Park follow-ups, the ones that came before Trevorrow ever left his mark on the series.
-JP 2 has Hammond relapsing back into the dinosaur cloning business, having learned nothing from his first enterprise, and JP 3 shows that Grant never really opened himself up to a relationship with Sattler.
-Those films canonized that neither of those guys really learned their respective lessons, though at least with Dominion they were able to rectify Sam Neil's assassination and let him eventually get together with Laura Dern.
+JP 2 has Hammond relapsing back into the dinosaur cloning business, and JP 3 shows that Grant never really opened himself up to a relationship with Sattler.
+Those films canonized that neither of those guys really learned their respective lessons.
+(Though at least with "Dominion" they were able to rectify Sam Neil's assassination and let him eventually get together with Laura Dern.)
 That is what real damage to a brand looks like, and it makes the complaints I see lobbed toward Trevorrow's films seem like small potatoes.
 Anyways ...

-The Jurassic World trilogy follow two main characters who have very similar arcs to those outlined in Jurassic Park: Claire Dearing and Owen Grady, with Claire emerging as the Hammond insert and Owen functioning as a stand-in for Grant.
+The Jurassic World trilogy follow two main characters who have very similar arcs: Claire emerging as the Hammond insert, and Owen functioning as a stand-in for Grant.

 In the first film, Claire has the more pronounced arc because her growth ties in directly to the themes of the film.
 She gets to embody the transformation the film hopes to enact within the audience, that of learning to see these dinosaurs not as “assets” but living beings with souls.
 At the start of the franchise, she is lacking that reverence for the world of dinosaurs despite running a park full of them.

 Yet it's not fair to describe Claire as just your basic girlboss villain.
 She's presented as having a character flaw, and the films give her a chance to grow past it.
-Moreover, even when she’s morally in the wrong for the first half of Jurassic World, the movie still humanizes Claire.
+Even when she’s morally in the wrong for the first half of the film, the movie still humanizes Claire.
 Note the phone exchange with her sister where we see her having a healthy interaction with a loved one, a scene which also confesses Claire’s insecurity about her ability to maintain interpersonal relationships.
 She’s bought into “the system,” but she herself isn’t “the system.”

 The cracks start to appear when the Indominus Rex escapes and Claire realizes she made a grave mistake in authorizing the creation of a monster, and the threat becomes personal when she realizes that her nephews are in danger because she neglected their relationship.
 This is another throughline through the Jurassic films--the way a person's failure to the earth echoes them failing the rising generation.